wetas2020/todo-fullstack/README.md

 We'll be using:

--   postgres for our database
+-   mysql for our database
 -   knex.js for our database migrations, seeds and queries.
 -   express.js for our routes and rendering
 -   handlebars.js for our server side view templates
 -   boostrap for our UI

+## The Reason behind this project

+The Reason behind this project, is to learn knex and handlebars

 ## Full Stack Check List